About Dr. Lynn Cohick

 I enjoy preaching from the Bible, teaching on matters pertaining to women’s ministry, and exploring issues pertaining to the historical relationship between Jews and Christians.

-My preaching venues have been as diverse as traditional church settings in Sydney, Australia;
+My preaching venues have been as diverse as a pastor conference in Omaha, NE; traditional church settings in Sydney,

 I have taught courses at international venues including: